jpmedley/mdn-helper/README.md

 * `-h` or `--handler`: (Optional) Indicates that an *event handler* page should be created with the specified name.
 This flag may be repeated as needed.
 * `-m` or `--method`: (Optional) Indicates that a *method* page should be created with the specified name.
 This flag may be repeated as needed.
 * `-p` or `--property`: (Optional) Indicates that a *property* pages should be created with the specified name.
 This flag may be repeated as needed.

+## update-data

+Downloads a new set of IDL files for use by the `build`, `burn`, and `find` commands.
+You should run this command about once a week to keep your IDL files up-to-date.

 ### help